 The brightness of an object does not help you recognize what it is.

-It's the relative values of an object's properties that allows you to identify it.
+It's the relative values of an objects properties that allows you to identify it.

 This is either a very small pencil or a very large watch.
-Size is relative.
+Size all relative.